 2.4 GHz.
 Throughput

 In the medium distance tests, about 35' of distance separating the laptop and the router, the Archer scored in the middle of the pack in both, with its average throughput rate of 41 Mbit/s in the line of sight test and 35 Mbit/s in the obstructed version of the test.
-This actually put it quite near the front of the pack in the unobstructed test, as shown below.
+This actually put it quite near the front of the pack in the unobstructed test.

 For the final test of this metric, the long distance obstructed test, we had about 70' and a few walls separating the test computer from the router.
-The Archer didn't do particularly well, as shown in the chart below.
+The Archer didn't do particularly well.

 The Archer only averaged 8.6 Mbit/s at this distance, though this wasn't the worst performance of the group.
 This router exceeded the performance of the D-Link, Linksys AC1900, and the NETGEAR AC1200.